Esau Jenkins

 Jenkins founded the Citizens Committee of Charleston in 1959 and the C.O.
 Federal Credit Union in 1966.
 This credit union helped to further the economic advancement of the community.
 Residents could secure low-interest loans to purchase homes, businesses, and vehicles and even send their children to college.
 Jenkins was also one of the founders of Rural Mission, Inc. This initiative provided services for migrant and seasonal farm workers on the Sea Islands.
 In or about 1970, Rural Mission, Inc. received $96,000.00 through the Office of Economic Opportunity with the assistance of Senator Ernest F. Hollings to start a health clinic at Bethlehem United Methodist Church to serve the five sea islands of Charleston County: Johns Island, James Island, Wadmalaw Island, Edisto Island, and Yonges Island.

 In February 1972, the health clinic became a separately incorporated entity known as Sea Island Comprehensive Health Care Corporation, a comprehensive health care center for the Sea Island residents.
 He and his wife owned and operated a fruit and vegetable stand, a fleet of buses, a motel, and a restaurant in Charleston, SC, and Atlantic Beach, SC.
-Jenkins was known for his iconic 1966 Volkswagen deluxe station wagon that he used for his work in the community and throughout the South.
+Jenkins was known for his iconic 1966 Volkswagen deluxe station wagon, which he used for his work in the community and throughout the South.
 On the vehicle's back panels was Jenkins' motto: “Love is Progress, Hate is Expensive.”

 All local Charleston news outlets covered the story via interviews and articles about the event.
 The Historic Vehicle Association and the College of Charleston's Historic Preservation and Community Planning BA Program were instrumental in preserving the Volkswagen bus.
 In September 2019, the bus was the 26th vehicle added to the National Historic Vehicle Register.
 Esau Jenkins died on October 30, 1972.
 He has received many posthumous awards, including having a bridge, street, and health clinic named in his memory.